THE IMPORTANCE OF THE INTERACTION BETWEEN GOVERNMENTS, EDUCATIONAL INSTITUTIONS AND INDUSTRY FOR THE ENERGY TRANSITION

 Vanya is a Monash University Alumni and experienced public policy executive.
 She holds a Bachelor of Laws (Honours) and Bachelor of Business (Management) (Honours): “an education gives you the ability to see the world and its possibilities.
 My experiences at Monash University taught me to be curious, challenged me to be better and gave me courage to look beyond traditional career pathways”.

-Vanya has always been interested in infrastructure, the educational sector and the world of projects and project finance.
+Vanya has always been interested in energy and utilities, infrastructure and the world of projects and project finance.
 Her interest in energy emerged during the time she worked at The World Bank: “I was working on civil systems in third world countries which drove home the importance of things like access to electricity, water, sanitation, hospitals, schools, post offices, transport and energy – things which we take for granted in developed countries such as Australia”.

 Vanya’s career has taken her around the world.
 “I feel like I am from many places, but Melbourne is my home.
 For periods of my life, I have lived in the United States, India, Singapore and other parts of SE Asia.
 In private practice, I worked on a range of large commercial transactions and infrastructure projects.
 During my time in Government, I have not only had the privilege of working on a number of State-significant projects, but also projects which focus on preserving the culture and heritage of our beautiful city.”